Guppies and goldfish are both incredibly popular aquarium fish. However, they’re also very different species with very different needs.

 Guppies and goldfish are both peaceful fish that get along well with other peaceful species.

-The only reasons that guppies and goldfish fight is if they are kept in a tank that is too small, that does not have enough food, or if they are fighting with another male of their own species over a potential mate.
+The only reasons that guppies and goldfish fight are if they are kept in a tank that is too small, that does not have enough food, or if they are fighting with another male of their own species over a potential mate.

 Otherwise, both types of fish are likely to get along with tank mates, both of their own kind and with other species.